dashjoin/platform/dashjoin-docs/docs/concepts.md

   variable: the session variables (see below)
   form: data entered via a form (see below)
   selected: selected table rows if used in an action table (see below)
-  context: result of the expression in the map / markdown widgets (see below) }
+  context: result of the expression in the html / markdown widgets (see below) }
 ```